svmehta/live-git/README.md

 # live-git

-A real-time view of the Git status of your team
+A real-time view of the Git status of your team!

 ## To watch your working copies